animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### Ascent of a Jewish old grandpa

-In 2016, Bernie Sanders was the first presidential candidate I was old enough to vote for, and voted for.
+In 2016, Bernie Sanders was the first presidential candidate I was old enough to vote for, and I voted for him.

-I wanted to donate to his campaign early, from a link in one of his emails.
+I wanted to donate to his campaign [early](https://www.facebook.com/share/p/bu8N4jvNp9As7Rs1/), from a link in one of his emails.
 My mom cautioned me that the email might've been spam because my description sounded too good to be true.
 He wasn’t a household name yet.
 She doesn’t think that anymore.
 We both ended up donating, multiple times.
 But he was an unlikely figure in any politics, American or otherwise, devoted to principled [governance](https://github.com/animal-tree/Governance/blob/main/Does-Nature-Endorse%3F.md), e.g. universal healthcare, not politics.

 The girlfriend I mentioned earlier, [who remarked on my cuticles](#i-didnt-mention-fingernails-fingernails-regrowth), that rhymed with my grandma’s perhaps unusual remark about our fingernails, and I, actually bonded because of our shared love of Bernie Sanders, in 2016, the same semester my grandma had joined my grandpa at the platform of his last train, where her Medicare benefits were finally relinquished to the world, joining his up in the Health Care Financing Administration (pronounced "HeCk-FAn").